 The living room of Rallou House was the main location setting for Fugitive Pieces a film made partly on Hydra but only released in Greece in 2009.

 starred Stephen Dillane and introduced Nina Dobrev.
 (The other actors in the film were not in the Hydra scenes.)

 hill from the town!
 The film crew were working flat out for two weeks at the house but the scenes of Hydra and Rallou House only total about ten minutes in the final film.
 Even so, those ten minutes

-operational antique electric oven, microwave, full set of cookware, dishware, cutlery, cups, mugs and glasses, coffee machine, toaster, kettle, and other utensils.
+operational antique electric oven, microwave, full set of cookware, dishware, cutlery, cups, mugs and glasses, coffee machine, toaster and other utensils.

 with marble surround, overhead shower, large mirror, good artificial lighting and hot water on demand.

 Exit the Main Entrance Hall onto the East Courtyard.
 This courtyard has a large dining

 External stone stairs on your left lead to the Upstairs Entrance Hall, where you are greeted by more art and

-Ahead is the very large Master bedroom and annexed Study/Nursery.
-The high ceiling Master Bedroom is furnished with a double bed, period wardrobe and chest of drawers.
+There are three Bedrooms.
+A large high ceiling Master Bedroom is furnished with a comfortable recently restored antique iron double bed, period wardrobe and chest of drawers.
 Two windows on one

 Large Shower Room Upstairs